-Five Ways to Wellbeing when self-isolating
+Five Ways to Wellbeing - managing when asked to isolate

 For people that are in self-isolation or are in quarantine, this may seem like a daunting prospect.
 It will help to try and see it as a different period of time in your life, and not necessarily a bad one, even if you didn’t choose it.

 Plan how you’ll spend your time.
 It might help to write this down on paper and put it on the wall.
 Try to follow your ordinary routine as much as possible.
 Get up at the same time as normal, follow your usual morning routines, and go to bed at your usual time.

 Create a daily routine that prioritises looking after yourself.
 Staying healthy is as much about your mind as it is about your body.